JayaRaghavendra/Insights-as-a-Stories/README.md

 Contribute to this repository by opening a [PR](./CONTRIBUTING.md) to this repository.
 Refer to the [CONTRIBUTING](./CONTRIBUTING.md) file for direction.

-This repository was inspired from [Gramener Comicgen Friday](https://gramener.com/comicgenfriday/).
+This repository was inspired from [Gramener Comicgen Friday](https://gramener.com/comicgenfriday/)'s initiative.

 Make your Data story creative & Inspire other's.
 Don't forget to leave :star: if you found this helpful.